sman-dk/hamsterPrinter/README.md

 Adjust hamsterPrinter.cfg to your needs and run the instances (printer.py, twitter.py etc.) by hand to see if everything works as intended.

 ### Keeping the software running
 You can use whatever tool you like to keep the processes running.
 I use the package daemontools as it daemonizes a process in an easy way.
 `sudo apt-get install daemontools daemontools-run`
 Run the following to setup daemontools.
 Adjust the first two lines with the location of hamsterPrinter and the username it should run under.
-E.g. you could make a user called "hamster" (`adduser hamster`).
+E.g. you could create a user called "hamster" `adduser hamster`.

 ```sudo -s
 BASEDIR=/home/hamster # Adjust to your neeeds